Once you have begun to establish a new business, you will face the daunting task of deciding which type of business it will be.

 Any shareholder who also works for the company must receive “reasonable compensation,” or else the IRS could reclassify additional corporate earnings as “wages.”
 As a result, the business could pay a higher employment tax.

-An S corp cannot have more than 100 shareholders, limiting its potential growth and investment compared other types of corporations.
+An S Corp cannot have more than 100 shareholders, limiting its potential growth and investment compared to other types of corporations.

 How to Form an S Corp

 First, you have to file as a corporation with the IRS.
 Then, all shareholders must sign and file Form 2553, with which they elect your business to become an S corp.

 As with an LLC, the business must receive the appropriate licenses and permits, depending on your state.

 For an overview, search your state’s website for its particular rules on business structures.
 You may also want to perform a similar search for your locality.

 Interested in turning your company into an S corp?
 Contact me at email@example.com to learn more!

 The C corporation is the most common type of corporation in the United States.
 As a C corp, there is no limit to how much your company can grow!